 What taxes will I have to pay?

-While Blueseed doesn’t collect taxes, any Blueseed resident will have to ensure they comply with all laws, regulations, and tax liabilities that apply to them or their firms, given their legal residence in the country whose flag Blueseed will fly (Bahamas, Marshall Islands etc.).
+While Blueseed doesn’t collect taxes, any Blueseed resident will have to ensure they comply with all laws, regulations, and tax liabilities that apply to them and their companies, given their legal residence in the country whose flag Blueseed will fly (Bahamas, Marshall Islands etc.).

-If you are a U.S. Citizen, or U.S. resident alien meeting the substantial presence test, your worldwide income is subject to U.S. income tax, regardless of where you reside, unless you show proof that you maintain a tax home in a foreign country.
+If you are a U.S. Citizen, or a non-citizen but meet the substantial presence test, your worldwide income is subject to U.S. income tax, regardless of where you reside, unless you show proof that you maintain a tax home in a foreign country.
 You may also qualify for foreign earned income exclusion of an amount up to $95,100 as of 2012.

 What laws will apply on the Blueseed vessel?

 The Blueseed vessel will fly the flag of a country that follows English/American common law and that has reputable judicial systems, such as The Bahamas (English common law) or Marshall Islands (based on American Law).
 It is important to mention that U.S. nationals will also be subject to certain U.S. laws.